kurth4cker/tcp-echod/README.md

 ## Copying

-**echod** is licensed under the terms of GPL-3.0-or-later.
+**tcp-echod** is licensed under the terms of GPL-3.0-or-later.
 See file COPYING for details.